-Alternative sampling methods may be built and easily used in GPLAB, as plug and play devices to module SAMPLING (see Fig. 2.1).
-All the user has to do is build a new function that implements the sampling method, respecting the input and output arguments, and set the parameter variable sampling with the name of the new function:
+Alternative sampling methods may be built and easily used in GPLAB as plug and play devices to module SAMPLING (see Fig. 2.1).
+All the user has to do is build a new function that implements the sampling method, respecting the input and output arguments, and set the sampling parameter with the name of the new function: